Employment Law Changes in the Past 12 months

 In contrast, in Abdul Muizzu Musthafa v State, the Supreme Court of the Maldives decided that termination was unfair and ordered reinstatement to the same job despite the fact that seven and half years had passed between the date of termination and the final decision on appeal.

-An order for re-engagement requires the employer to give the employee a job comparable to their job, or any other reasonable job, on terms and conditions stated in the tribunal order, or on terms and conditions agreeable to the employee and the employee.
+An order for re-engagement requires the employer to give the employee a job comparable to their job, or any other reasonable job, on terms and conditions stated in the tribunal order, or on terms and conditions agreeable to the employer and the employee.
 The commencement date of such re-engagement is the date stated in the order.

 1.2.3 Back pay

 Previously, in cases where the tribunal ordered reinstatement or re-engagement, the tribunal ordered the employer to pay the salary and allowances from the date of dismissal to the date of reinstatement/re-engagement.
 In some cases, the tribunal orders back pay from the date of dismissal to the date the tribunal order is made.
 It is not entirely clear as to the basis or the criteria based on which the tribunal orders the payment of salary and compensation up to the date of reinstatement in some cases and up to the date of the tribunal order in other cases.
 The award is usually limited to contractual pay and benefits.

 The Supreme Court justices have, in some cases, identified this inconsistency and recognised that the result may, at times, be considered as unjustified enrichment.
 This may be a consideration the courts have taken in limiting the back pay to the time of the tribunal order as opposed to the date of reinstatement in certain cases.